SUNY College of Environmental Science and Forestry: Admission & Tests

 SAT Test Scores

-Submitting the results of Scholastic Aptitude Test is a really important component of the application.
-82 percent of applicants at SUNY College of Environmental Science and Forestry completed the SAT test.
+Completing Scholastic Aptitude Test is a really important stage of the application process.
+82 percent of applicants at SUNY College of Environmental Science and Forestry took the SAT test.

 Most of the accepted applicants who took SAT scored from 570 to 640 on Math.
-Thus, if you have got above 610 in SAT Math, this should get you accepted at this school.
+So, if you got above 610 in SAT Math, then it should make you safe for being admitted at this college.

 Test Section